 If you want to experience rural England, come to Lincolnshire!
-We are a family of five, with Sam and Joanna, our lovely twin boys Rhys and Finn (5), and our dog Reggie.
+We are a family of six, with Sam and Joanna, our lovely boys Rhys and Finn (6), and our dogs Reggie and Willow.
 We also have seven chickens, lots of apple trees and try to grow a few veggies in the garden.
-Sam keeps bees in the garden, so we always have lots of honey and Joanna loves baking sourdough bread and all kinds of cakes.
+Sam keeps bees , so we always have lots of honey and Joanna loves baking sourdough bread and all kinds of cakes.
 We live simply, eat home-made food and try to live sustainably.
-We have links to a local permaculture farm, where Sam keeps more bees, and love learning about how to take better care of the Earth.
-Sam works for the RSPB, a charity which conserves nature for birds and all wildlife and Joanna works from home writing.
-Often we are both at home working and spend time in the home office.
+We have links to a local permaculture farm, where Sam keeps the bees, and love learning about how to take better care of the Earth.
+Sam works for a charity which conserves nature for birds and all wildlife and Joanna works part-time at a research charity.
 Sam's parents live nearby and regularly visit, as does Sam's brother.
 We place a high value on family life and spending quality time together.
-We just returned from 2 months in India traveling; it was a very precious time!

 We love to travel, see new places and meet people from all over the world.
 We would be very pleased to welcome you into our family and share our home with you.
 We have a fairly big three bedroom house which has been extended a few times by previous owners and still needs a bit of work.
-We are doing all the building work ourselves and have managed to overhaul the kitchen and living room so far this year.
+We are doing all the building work ourselves (with help from several lovely workaways) and have managed to overhaul the kitchen, living room and dining room.
 We have a lovely garden, which runs all the way around the house, it is perfect for sitting out in the evening with a glass of wine and good friends.
-Once the extra bathroom is finished, our next project will be a veranda at the back of the house; this will include a pizza oven, BBQ and a tiled floor for meditating or practicing yoga.
+Our next projects are retrofitting insulation, renovating the upstairs bathroom and building a veranda.
 We are very relaxed and like to take life slowly!
 We take regular walks to the woodland, which you can walk to from the front door.
 We love to go camping and regularly take the camper van and some tents over to the East coast to visit Norfolk as an extended family.

 Cooking / shopping